• Skip to primary navigation

 French 11

 This course builds on French 10.
-Students learn to share their ideas and opinions, express feelings, and talk everyday life.
-This includes students interests, profession, current events, and more.
+Students learn to share their ideas and opinions, express feelings, and talk about everyday life.
+This includes students’ interests, professions, current events, and more.

 Italian 11

-This course builds on Italian 10 and further develops the skills of listening, writing, reading and speaking with the emphasis on communicative competence.
+This course builds on Italian 10 and further develops listening, writing, reading and speaking skills, emphasizing communicative competence.
 Language structures and vocabulary are taught through topics such as daily routine, special celebrations, and professions.

 Spanish 11